If you have ever tried pitching angel investors or VC’s, you know the process is painful.

 Don’t do that.

+Regardless, you can’t give any investor everything they want in an initial pitch.
 This is true even though investors may tell you they want every answer.

 And if you were to answer all of the questions, they wouldn’t ask any more questions, and you wouldn’t have the conversation you want to have after the pitch!